aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 This can be customised based on the file or directory structure of your backup date.
 So if your backup data folders for each system are not in the root of the S3 bucket, like this:
 ```
 S3Bucket
-└── Backups
+└── Applications
     ├── crm
     ├── db
     └── web
 ```
-then changing the line below would make sure that the Backups folder is ignored, and metrics are created for the system folders:
+then changing the line below would make sure that the `Applications` folder is ignored, and metrics are created for the system folders:

 `metric_name = filename.split("/")[1]`